 - Construction of Phase 1 of the Dulles Corridor Metrorail Project begins along Route 123 near International Drive where a future tunnel will carry the rail line from Route 123 to Route 7.

-- Fairfax County created the Tysons Comprehensive Plan.
+- Fairfax County adopted the Tysons Comprehensive Plan.
 The plan has a specific focus: transforming Tysons into a place where people can live, work and play.
 The targeted completion year is 2050

 - Construction of the Metro Silver Line transit system completed.